crguezl/animating-vuejs/README.md

 ## Talk Animating VueJS

-As superfluous as something like animation may initially seem, you can tell a lot about framework by the way that it handles the concept of time.
+As superfluous as something like animation may initially seem, **you can tell a lot about framework by the way that it handles the concept of time**.

 Idiosyncrasies and race conditions in rendering reveal themselves, pauses in DOM and virtual DOM diffing can be exposed.